How to Plan Your Q1 Marketing Strategy in 4 Simple Steps

 Create a quarter-by-quarter map of your strategy for achieving your goals.
 (Hint: this is where the detailed work on your content calendar comes in.)
 Be sure to include who will be accountable for which steps and tie in budget and resource allocations.

-9. Get everyone on board
+9. Get everyone from the team on board

 From the executive suite to sales and support teams, you want your whole organization to be on board with your goals, your strategy, and your plans for execution.
 Encourage feedback as this will be a great opportunity to fill in gaps and correct potential errors.